getcarina/getcarina.com/_posts/2015-11-09-docker-version-manager.markdown

 Docker version 1.9.0, build 76d6bc9
 ```

-Switching between versions is simple.
-In fact, if the requested version is not already
+Switching between versions is just a short command: `dvm use <version>`.
+If the requested version is not already
 installed, dvm installs it for you.

 ```bash